RayHightower/RayHightower.com/_posts/2025-01-07-ai-for-accredited-investors.markdown

 ### Get Your Ticket.
 Save Your Spot.

 Only a few seats are available.
-Get yours, [register here](https://www.eventbrite.com/e/lunch-ai-for-accredited-investors-tickets-1141209190409?aff=oddtdtcreator).
+Get yours.

 See you there!